 A summary of the actions taken within Scotland against the Road Map recommendations from the North-East Atlantic Commission Area (NEAC) Working Group on Gyrodactylus salaris are provided below.
-The detail is based upon previous submissions made to the working group, with some minor updates.
+The detail is based upon a submission made to the working group in October 2022, with some minor updates.